In-patient luxury rehab center in Thailand

 • Stress management

-• Creating a plan of action with a therapist for situations when a person feels they’re getting angry
+• Creating a plan of action with a therapist for triggering situations

-Besides the doctor-recommended treatment, patients with IED can make simple adjustments in daily life that will help them overcome their disorder.
+Besides the doctor-recommended treatment, patients with IEDs may implement adjustments in daily life that will help with overcoming the disorder.
 These adjustments that help overcome IED include:

 • Relaxation techniques and practices